Tyrayla/TLI-Tracker/README.md

 # FurTorch

 Tyra's Fork of the English Revamp to Furtorch.
 Focused on improving translations without AI to match the English client.

-The standalone features were added by https://github.com/lucaslafere/TLI-Tracker and their description is below.
+The standalone features were added by https://github.com/lucaslafere/TLI-Tracker in his fork.

 ## Installation